eduardhogea/eduardhogea/README.md

 # 👋 Hi, I’m @eduardhogea
-- 👀 I’m interested in learning new stuff
+- ✨ Currently gaining knowledge
+- #### TO DO ----> Apply it
-- 🌱 Currently working on an Image Recognition App for Nokia
+- 🌱 Working on an Image Recognition App for Nokia
 - 📫 Contact me: eduard.hogea00@e-uvt.ro

 <!---